codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 Interrupted.
 ```

 Awesome!
 We're almost there, just need to create the keyspace.
 Can we do that with cassandra-cql?
 I [searched "keyspace"](https://github.com/the-real-blackh/cassandra-cql/search?utf8=%E2%9C%93&q=keyspace) on the cassandra-cql github and one of the results was "tests/example-autocreate-keyspace.hs".
 It looks like the example we copy pasted except it auto creates the keyspace.
-So copy the below into your main.hs:
+So copy the below into your `main.hs`:

 ```haskell
 {-# LANGUAGE OverloadedStrings, DataKinds #-}